 The LDI Trainee Program will provide the power building, fine tuning, and performing experience that the students all need to prepare them for life in the field.
-PEP will provide more than 20 hours a week of training in Ballet technique, pointe work, variations, contemporary ballet choreography, pas de deux, contemporary and modern dance technique, contemporary partnering, and composition.
+The program will provide more than 20 hours a week of training in Ballet technique, pointe work, variations, contemporary ballet choreography, pas de deux, contemporary and modern dance technique, contemporary partnering, and composition.

 LDI’s Commercial Jazz program guides our advanced students into the world of production style Jazz.
 The stylized combination of Jazz, Hip Hop, and Latin with the newest dance moves featured in music videos, Broadway shows, Film and International Concerts.
 Commercial Jazz explores the art of stage presence and versatility as a dancer.

 Dancers focus on classical modern technique from the lineage of Lester Horton.
 The Horton technique is a codified style of dance that focuses on strength, lines, and musicality most famously seen in the work of the Alvin Ailey American Dance Theater.
 Dancers work through the Fortifications and Preludes of the technique, to foster a dancer’s sense of rhythm, core strength, flexibility, and attenuation, among other traits.

 The Horton technique acts as a wonderful complement to classical ballet training because it draws on the same tenants of athleticism and alignment while providing exploration of new areas such as floor work, undulations of the spine and hips, and parallel positions.